-Every time I walk into a gallery in Mayfair, I feel sad and disheartened.
-Art is something on the walls, it does not mean anything any more.
+This downward spiral comes from the disappointment I feel every time I walk into a gallery.
+Art is just something there, on the walls, it seems as if it does not mean anything any more.
 And it's not a problem with the setting.
 The same happens when the gallery is in Hackney.
 Art is just, there, ignored by people that are just networking while sipping wine.

 I get angry at the stupid articles on magazines.
-I get angry at how cool people are afraid they are losing their edge, about them being afraid the mainstream is creeping into every corner of their 2.0 world, where you can never be sure if what you like is acceptable or not.
-Established artists are so condescendingly patronising.
+I get angry at how cool people are afraid they are losing their edge, about them being afraid the mainstream is creeping into every corner of their 2.0 world, where you can never be sure if what you like is acceptable or has already been exposed as an Instagram fad.
+Established artists are too mysterious, too referential or simply, condescendingly patronising.

 And after this light-hearted introduction, I want to speak about Timju Jeanet, so that you know there's still hope.
 I run into him on Instagram.
 He is an illustrator from Lausanne, Switzerland who has recently relocated to Paris.
 And I fell in love with his world.